-a) Increase in taxable income due to the application of standardized deemed profit margin b) Increase in taxable income due to the application of profit ratio on transactions for different types of businesses
+a) Increase in taxable income due to the application of standardized deemed profit margin

 In some countries, overseas subsidiary companies whose functions and risks are restricted are assessed a certain profit margin regardless of special factors such as a financial crisis.
 Therefore, their profit margins are calculated higher than in reality and they are forced to pay back taxes (China, etc.).